Regular readers of this blog know that I’m a huge fan of two-factor authentication for online accounts.

 The steps below explain how to quickly and easily enable two-step verification on your Dropbox account:

 1 – Log in to your Dropbox account.

-2 – Click on your name in the upper right-hand corner of the page to open the “Account” menu.
+2 – Click on your avatar (the little thumbnail photo) avatar at the top of any page to open the “Account” menu.

 6 – Enter your Dropbox password.

 7 – Choose whether you would prefer to receive your security code via text message or mobile app.
-Personally, I prefer using the text message over the app.
-I recommend that you do the same.
+After you make your choice and follow the prompts you see next you’ll be finished.

 If you haven’t done so already, I also recommend enabling two-factor authentication on your other online accounts.
 You’ll find instructions for doing that for several of the most popular websites at the following links: